bible-technology/scribe-docs/docs/scribe/Getting-Started/p0-4-create a new account.md

 - Open the Scribe application installed on the computer
 - Choose **CREATE NEW ACCOUNT** button
 - In the pop-up window that appears, enter the user name and click **CREATE**
-- The user's account will be created, and the user can start using the Scribe   application.
+- The user's account will be created, and the user can start using the Scribe   application

 **For existing users**

-- If you already have an account, sign in by selecting your username from the View More menu.
+- If you already have an account, sign in by selecting your username from the View More menu
-- This opens the **PROJECTS Page** for the users to work in Scribe.
+- This opens the **PROJECTS Page** for the users to work in Scribe

 <video controls src="/assets/signing-in.mov" width="100%" type="video/mov"/>